ihunhh/STL10_to_png/README.md

   * ***Extracting*** images from ***STL10 binary file***
 * ***tobinary.py:***
   * Packing them back to ***binary file***
-  * resizing STL10 dataset to the size you want and pack them back to binary file for network input
+  * Resizing STL10 dataset to the size you want and pack them back to binary file for network input